Often considered a winter crop, kale thrives in cooler temperatures. It will continue to produce after the first frost and can even withstand snow.

 Kale flavor improves when harvested after a few touches of frost.
 When temps drop to 20 degrees F (-6 C), the season is over.

-If grown in summer months when temperatures exceed 80 degrees F (26 C), kale will become woody and bitter and loses its sweet taste.
+If grown in summer months when temperatures exceed 80 degrees F (26 C), kale will become woody and bitter and lose its sweet taste.

 A close relative of cabbage, kale varieties will give you crinkled leaves, flat leaves, or more frilly leaves.